-To monitor Boardwalk's approach to diversity, the CGN&SC annually: (i) assesses the effectiveness of the Diversity Policy and related objectives, as well as the implementation strategies; (ii) monitors and reviews Boardwalk's progress in achieving its diversity targets, and (iii) reports to the Board and recommends any revisions that may be necessary, including evaluating whether it is desirable to adopt additional requirements or policies with respect to the diversity of the Board and management.
+To monitor Boardwalk's approach to diversity, the CGN&SC annually: (i) assesses the effectiveness of the Diversity Policy and related objectives, as well as the implementation strategies; (ii) monitors and reviews Boardwalk's progress in achieving its diversity targets; and (iii) reports to the Board and recommends any revisions that may be necessary, including evaluating whether it is desirable to adopt additional requirements or policies with respect to the diversity of the Board and management.

-In 2021, Boardwalk set a target to have 35% of its Trustees be women or racial/ethnic minorities by December 31, 2023, which was achieved by the last annual meeting of Unitholders.
-Assuming all proposed Trustees are re-elected at the Meeting, there will be three women (42.86%) on the Board, such that Boardwalk will continue to meet its target.
+In 2021, Boardwalk set a target to have 35% of its Trustees be women or racial/ethnic minorities by December 31, 2023, which was achieved by the 2023 annual meeting of Unitholders.
+Assuming all proposed Trustees are re-elected at the Meeting, there will be three women (37.5%) on the Board and one ethnically or racially diverse director (12.5%), such that Boardwalk will continue to meet its target.
 The Board currently has a diverse mix of age, tenure, gender, skills and experience, and will continue to evaluate the needs of the Board in its ongoing refreshment process.
-To this end, the Board recognizes the value of ethnic and racial diversity and will prioritize the nomination of at least one ethnically or racially diverse director in future Board appointments.
+The Board does not have a formal process or procedure to assist in the identification of diverse candidates but attempts to ensure that its search for new candidates for the Board is focused on qualified and diverse candidates who will continue to support the Trust's growing business.
+The Board is of the view that it is in the Trust's best interests to select candidates based on merit; the Board is, however, committed to a nomination process that will identify and short-list female candidates and ethnically or racially diverse candidates who possess the skills and other characteristics the Board considers necessary for Trustees.